flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Choose the option that best supports your gamepad

+See the `Gamepads page <../configuration/gamepads.html>`_ for more information about selecting and using a gamepad.

 Test Gamepad settings now!
 '''''''''''''''''''''''''''''''''''

 |todo|

-Allows you to confirm that the chosen setting works correctly.\nTest screen will launch IMMEDIATELY on selection.
+Allows you to confirm that the chosen setting are working correctly.
+The Gamepad Test screen will launch IMMEDIATELY on selection.

 Speed button Change Amount (Gamepad)
 ''''''''''''''''''''''''''''''''''''